Your Ad Here

 Ed Bommer related that in 1959, he had a chance to photograph, measure and ride on this locomotive at Pouch Terminal.
 When running, Pouch Terminal most often used only one of the engine and traction motor sets.
 With both sets running however, it could pull about 15 cars on the level, more than enough for the confines of the Pouch Terminal area.

-Here is a 1971 Staten Island Advance newspaper article on the locomotive:
+Here is the 1971 Staten Island Advance newspaper article on the locomotive:

 Staten Island Advance - 1971